NFDI4BIOIMAGE/BHG2023-OMERO-ARC/Task_Groups/02_Use_Cases/README.md

 * Each file needs to be annotated in isa.assay.xslx => 32k lines in spreadsheet

-## Vendor specific image container vs extracted open formats in ARC: CLSM z-stacks and MIPs
+## Vendor specific image container vs. extracted open formats in ARC: CLSM z-stacks and MIPs

 MIPs: maximum intensity projection